 The Free Standing Master of Arts (MA) program prepares students for practical, hands-on careers in informatics.
 Alumni have gone on to work at New York-Presbyterian Hospital, Columbia University, entered industry, or enrolled in our PhD program.

-There are two tracks for the MA degree: the applied track for workforce training and the research track.
-There is some overlap with coursework, and either track may be pursued full- or part-time.
+There are two tracks for the MA degree: the applied track and the research track.
+The coursework is essentially identical (see here), and either track may be pursued full- or part-time.
 Students interested in the applied MA must indicate such on their admissions application in their personal statement.
 All MA students are admitted into the research track by default unless students have explicitly expressed an interest in the applied MA in their personal statement and have been notified by our office they have been admitted to the applied MA track.
-While both tracks culminate in a master’s essay, the content for the applied track essay is a summer practicum, whereas the content for the research track is a project.
-If attending full-time, the applied MA track can be finished in 12 months (coursework in the Fall and Spring terms with a full-time summer practicum).
-The research track typically takes 18-24 months on a full-time basis.
+While both tracks culminate in a master’s essay, the content for the applied track essay is a research project that is more operational or applied in nature, whereas the content for the research track is a project.
+Both tracks take approximately 2 years of full-time study to complete.
 For part-time students, both tracks must be completed within 4 years.

 - a minimum of 30 points of Columbia University instruction and 2 residence units